anshulchahar/gita/AI_GENERATION_PROMPTS.md

 ## 💡 Pro Tips

 **For Consistent Character:**
-- Save your first good generation as reference
+- Save your first good generation as reference image
 - Use same base prompt structure for all poses
+- In Midjourney: Use `--cref [image_url]` for character consistency
-- Mention "same character as before" if platform supports it
+- In DALL-E: Upload reference and say "same character as this image"
-- Keep color values consistent
+- Keep color values consistent across all generations

 **For Better Quality:**
-- Generate multiple variations, pick best
+- Generate multiple variations (4-5), pick best
-- Use upscaler for sharper images if needed
+- Use upscaler for sharper images if needed (Midjourney has built-in upscale)
+- Request "transparent background" explicitly in prompt
-- Test on actual device screens
+- Test on actual device screens before finalizing
-- Get feedback before finalizing all poses
+- Get feedback before generating all poses

+**For Transparent Backgrounds:**
+- **Midjourney:** Add `--no background` or use background removal tool
+- **DALL-E 3:** Say "isolated on transparent background" in prompt
+- **Leonardo.ai:** Use "Transparent Background" option in settings
+- **Fallback:** Use remove.bg or Photoshop to remove background

+**For File Size Optimization:**
+- Use TinyPNG.com for compression (maintains transparency)
+- ImageOptim (Mac) or PNGGauntlet (Windows)
+- Target: 50-150KB per image for good balance

 **For Animations:**
 - Start with high-priority animations first
 - Test on low-end device for performance
 - Use fewer frames if file size is too large
-- Consider static SVG with Compose animation as fallback
+- Consider static PNG with Compose animation as fallback

 ---

 ## 📝 Notes

-- **Nana Banana** is specifically designed for vector/SVG generation
+- **Midjourney** requires Discord and subscription ($10/month basic)
+- **DALL-E 3** is available via ChatGPT Plus ($20/month)
+- **Leonardo.ai** has free tier (150 tokens/day) - good for testing
 - **LottieFiles Creator** is web-based, no software installation needed
-- All animations should maintain the same character style as SVGs
+- All animations should maintain the same character style as static PNGs
+- PNG format is easier to generate and works perfectly in Jetpack Compose
+- Use `painterResource(R.drawable.krishna_[pose])` to load in Compose
 - Consider cultural sensitivity in all depictions
 - Test all assets on actual Android devices before finalizing